jrpool/docsearch/README.md

 - There are between 1 and 26 “curators” (super-users).
 Any person automatically becomes a curator by including the `CURATOR_KEY` string in the `admin` field of the registration form.
 This key is kept secret and is disclosed only to those who should become curators.

-- Once a user is registered, the user can log in, and if the user accesses the site within the cookie expiration time, it will not be necessary to log in again.
+- Once a user is registered, the user can log in and, if the user accesses the site within the cookie expiration time, it will not be necessary to log in again.

 - Registration includes making claims as to the categories that the user belongs to.
 Membership in categories is what determines the access to the collection that a user has.
 A registrant’s claims are not automatically trusted.
 Curators decide which categories users actually belong to.